jcjohnson/cnn-vis/README.md

 * `--use_pixel_learning_rates`: Because the image is tiled with overlapping windows of input size to the CNN, each pixel will be contained in either 1, 2, or 4 windows; this can cause ugly artifacts near the borders of window regions, especially for high learning rates.
 If this flag is passed, divide the learning rate for each pixel by the number of windows that the pixel is contained in; this can sometimes help alleviate this problem.

 ## P-norm regularization options
 P-norm regularization prevents individual pixels from getting too large.
 For noise initializations, p-norm regularization pulls each pixel toward zero (corresponding to the mean ImageNet color) and for image initializations, p-norm regularization will pull each pixel toward the value of that pixel in the initial image.
+For noise initializations, relatively weak p-norm regularization tends to work well; for image initializations, p-norm regularization is the only term enforcing visual consistency with the initial image, so p-norm regularization should be stronger.
 * `--alpha`: The exponent of the p-norm.
 Note that [5] uses L2 regularization, corresponding to `alpha=2.0` while [2] suggests using `alpha=6.0`.
 Default is 6.0.
 * `--p_reg`: Regularization constant for p-norm regularization.
 Larger values will cause the p-norm constraint to be enforced more strongly.
 Default is 1e-4.
 * `--p_scale`: Scaling constant; divide pixels by this value before computing the p-norm regularizer.
 Note that a non-unit value for `p_scale` can be absorbed into `p_reg`, so this is technically redudent; however it can be useful for both numeric stability and to make it easier to compare values of `p_reg` across different values of `alpha`.